 So that's it for 2012.
 I'm looking forward to 2013 and whatever new adventures await.
 So as the song "Auld Lang Syne" suggest, the time has gone by.
 May the new times ahead bring incredible new adventures for you.

-Growing up in the West Indies — St. Vincent, Bequia, Barbados, St. Lucia, Antigua, then back to St. Vincent — I experienced Christmas very differently than the way it is in Central New Jersey1.
+Growing up in the British West Indies (Caribbean) in St. Vincent, Bequia, Barbados, St. Lucia, Antigua, I experienced Christmas very differently than the way it is in Central New Jersey.
 In the islands I lived in, Christmas trees were always artificial (including face snow! ) and people tended to visit family and friends for drinks and merriment.
-It was a time for church (Methodist, Anglican, Catholic etc).
-Other than that, Christmas day was just like any other festive2 day in the West Indies — breezy and sunny with the possibility of rum.
+It was a time for Church, to be specific Catholic Church.
+Other than that, Christmas day was just like any other festive day in the West Indies — breezy and sunny with the possibility of rum.

-Bhavna asked me about West Indian Christmas food and all I could think of was a cloved ham and Punch de Creme4.
+Bhavna asked me about West Indian Christmas food and all I could think of was a clove ham and Punch de Creme.
 LOL!

 I’m not a big drinker.
 I enjoy a beer or two during the week and will occasionally drink a cocktail.
 However, her question got me thinking about what I might contribute culturally.
 I looked the web for Punch de Creme recipes but they all seemed too involved.
 I wanted a recipe that would allow me to create single-serving quickly and with just a few ingredients.
 I found a West Indian Eggnog recipe that I think does the trick.